jeannefukumaru/aiap-field-guide/A Month of ML/week-1.md

 ### Your Mission

 1. Set up a Conda Environment. \(You will need to read the Anaconda Docs and Conda Cheat Sheets and understand what a `conda` environment is, and how it's different from `pip`\)
 2. From within that `conda env` create a Jupyter Notebook that reads in a data file, then cleans, visualises and applies an algorithm to the data.
-Construct a narrative and message around your analysis.
+Construct a narrative and message around your analysis (for examples, google A Gallery of Interesting Jupyter Notebooks).

 **Hint: Best practice examples can be found in the books in the resources.**

 ### Resources
+For some theory:
 * Python for Data Science by Jake van der Plas

 * Python for Data Analysis by Wes Mckinney

 * Nate Batchelder: Loop like a Native

+For some examples:
+A Gallery of Interesting Jupyter Notebooks

 ### Extension Question